mayaw0403/CS6456-Team1-Real-Time-Translation-App/README.md

 Welcome to LinguaLink!
 Our application facilitates interaction between people speaking different languages in real-time.
 Whether you're chatting with friends, collaborating with colleagues, or exploring new cultures, our app breaks down language barriers and brings people closer together.

 ## 🌐 Team Website
-Check out our team website for more information and updates: [LinguaLink](https://sites.google.com/view/real-timetranslationapp/home)
+Check out our team website for more information about our design process: [LinguaLink](https://sites.google.com/view/real-timetranslationapp/home)

 ## 📂 Project Structure
 - **translation-app**: Contains our React application.